-- Chapel dress is dress slacks/ traditional uniform-style cotton pants (inset pockets with no brads). - Pant colors are limited to solid shades of brown, black, blue and olive. - Jeans may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Low-cut, tight, "skinny", cargo, carpenter, or baggy jeans/pants may not be worn. - Pant length must be no higher than the top of the ankle. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible.
+- Dress slacks/ khakis, traditional uniform-style cotton pants (inset pockets with no brads). - Jeans colors are limited to solid shades. - Dress slacks/traditional uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Jeans may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Low-cut, tight, cargo, carpenter, or baggy jeans/pants may not be worn. - Pant length must be no higher than the ankle area. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible.
 Pre-K boys are not required to wear a belt. - Overalls are not to be worn. - No elastic-bottom pants may be worn.

 - Shirts must have fold-over collars. - Shirts must be tucked in (shirt must be long enough to remain tucked in when arms are extended). - CHA t-shirts are not required to be tucked in. - Long-sleeved shirts must be buttoned at the cuff or rolled no higher than the elbow. - Thermal or thermal-looking shirts may not be worn. - The top button on a dress shirt or the top two buttons on a pullover shirt may be left unbuttoned. - Sweaters not tucked in must hang no lower than just below the belt. - 1/4 zip shirts may be worn untucked and must hang no lower than just below the belt.
 They may not be worn on Chapel Dress Days. - CHA Shirt Any shirt, sweatshirt, or hoodie produced by CHA is considered a CHA shirt. - Solid, striped, plaid, or patterned shirts may be worn.
 Shirts may have a simple picture.
 No cartoon images (Mickey Mouse, TV characters, superheroes, etc) or movie references (Star Wars, Disney, etc) may be worn.
-Shirts may not have large logo names across the front. - Shirts with hoods may not be worn. - Shirts made of sweatshirt material may not be worn.
+Shirts may not have large logo names across the front. - Shirts with hoods may not be worn. - Shirts made of sweatshirt material may not be worn. - Shirts with buttons down the front must be buttoned.